Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/python/addons.rst

    You can manually install an add-on, which is useful when developing your own add-ons.

-   For information on the location of Blender's add-on directories on each platform, see:
+   For information on the location of Blender's add-on directories on each platform,
    see: :doc:`Configuration & Data Paths </getting_started/installing/configuration/directories>`